munificent/craftinginterpreters/book/strings.md

 range of characters inside the monolithic source string and isn't terminated.

-Since ObjString stores the length explicitly, we *could* leave the character array unterminated, but slapping a terminator on the end costs us little and lets us pass the character array to C standard library functions that expect a terminated string.
+Since ObjString stores the length explicitly, we *could* leave the character array unterminated, but slapping a terminator on the end costs us only a byte and lets us pass the character array to C standard library functions that expect a terminated string.

 </aside>